How Many Teen Passengers is Too Many?

 Graduated Driving Licensing

-How Parents can Help Teen Drivers
+How Parents Can Help Teen Drivers Stay Safe

 • Model safe driving behaviors for your teen.
 Do not use a cell phone, be it hands-free or hand-held, for any purpose (calling, emailing, texting) while behind the wheel.
 Either pull off the road or wait until you arrive before using the device.
+Show your teen what responsible driving looks like.

 Questions?
 Our knowledgeable staff is available at (877) 284-6600.

-Resources for You
+Resources for Teen Driver Safety

 START YOUR FREE CASE EVALUATION TODAY

-If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
-Your email address will only be used to send you our newsletter and respond to inquiries.
+Sign up to receive our email newsletter to stay connected with the latest news and blog updates from Nash & Franciskato.
+We respect your privacy—your email will only be used to send you our newsletter and respond to inquiries.

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

-Editor’s Note: This post was originally published August 6, 2019.
-It was reviewed on October 4, 2022 and updated for content and accuracy.
+Editor’s Note: This post was originally published August 6, 2019, and was reviewed/updated on October 4, 2022.
+It was updated and re-published on October 15, 2025.

 Contact Us Today for Help!